LBHackney-IT/Data-Platform-Playbook/pages/playbook/google-sheets-import.md

 # Preparing Google sheet for import

 - Open the Google sheet you would like to import
+- Ensure that all columns have headers.
+Columns without headers will be lost
 - Click `Share` in the top right corner of the sheet
 - If the document is unnamed, name it
 - Paste in the service account email address you have been provided into the email box